gwizard/gwizard-example-vite/README.md

  * `/api` is served by jaxrs rest resources in your app
  * `/*` (everything else) is served the static content

+This is great for small compact deployable servers.
+For major web application development, consider building your frontend and backend in separate repos and deploying them independently.

 ## Running in Development

 ```